After School Activities For Kids

 - Music workshops

-If your child knows more about your smartphone than you do, or if it sounds as though she’s speaking gibberish when she explains the latest technological development, then it’s worth finding classes or groups that focus on STEM (Science, Technology, Engineering, and Math) activities.
-Whether it’s a coding class or a computer club, it’s not only fun, but a good way to future-proof them for when they’re older, career-wise.
+If your child knows more about your smartphone than you do, or if it sounds as though she’s speaking gibberish when she explains the latest technological development, then it’s worth finding after-school classes or groups that focus on STEM (Science, Technology, Engineering, and Math) activities.
+Whether it’s a coding class or a computer club, it’s not only fun, but a good way to make your child future ready.

-Besides after-school activities, there are also educational toys that will encourage a love for all things STEM for younger children.
+Besides after-school activities, there are also educational toys that will encourage a love for STEM in younger children.

-Clubs that encourage STEM will help your child:
+Clubs that encourage STEM can help your child:

 - Use critical thinking